palasthotel/grid/readme.txt

 = How do I get new box types? =

-You can create your own plugin and use the `grid_load_classes` action to add new box classes.
-You can find a documentation at doc.the-grid.ws (english is coming soon)
+Have a look at wordpress.org for plugins that provide new grid boxes or you can create your own plugin and use the `grid_load_classes` action to add new box classes.
+You can find a documentation at doc.the-grid.ws

 == Screenshots ==